-14 INDEPENDENT AUDITOR'S REPORT ON THE CONSOLIDATED FINANCIAL STATEMENTS AS AT 31 DECEMBER 2012
+14 INDEPENDENT AUDITOR'S REPORT ON THE CONSOLIDATED FINANCIAL STATEMENTS AS AT 31 DECEMBER 2013

-Following our appointment by the General Meeting of Sword Group S.E. dated March 26, 2012, we have audited the accompanying consolidated financial statements of Sword Group S.E., which comprise the consolidated statement of financial position as at December 31, 2012, the consolidated income statement and the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+Following our appointment by the General Meeting of Sword Group S.E. dated May 3, 2013, we have audited the accompanying consolidated financial statements of Sword Group S.E., which comprise the consolidated statement of financial position as at December 31, 2013, the consolidated statement of profit or loss and the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.